-The 5 predicted DnaA boxes in pTH838 were mutated by oligonucleotide site-directed mutagenesis.
-The mutations in DnaA boxes 5, 2, 3 and 4 were 4 base pair deletions and DnaA the mutation in box 1 bp deletion. was а 3 Conjugation experiments revealed that the plasmids with mutations in DnaA boxes 2, 3, and 4 yielded no Rm5004 transconjugants suggesting that these mutations abolish replication of plasmid borne oric (Figure 4).
+5 predicted DnaA boxes in pTH838 were mutated by oligonucleotide site-directed mutagenesis.
+The mutations in DnaA boxes 5, 2, 3 and 4 were 4 base pair deletions and in DnaA box 1 was 3 bp deletion. а the mutation Conjugation experiments revealed that the plasmids with mutations in DnaA boxes 2, 3, and 4 yielded no Rm5004 transconjugants suggesting that these mutations abolish replication of plasmid borne oriC (Figure 4).
 As expected, transconjugant colonies formed when these plasmids were transferred into Rm1021 likely due to recombination into the genome ensuring that the plasmids are still mobilizable after the mutagenesis.
 Mutations in DnaA boxes 5 and 1 did not change the transconjugation frequency as compared to the transfer frequency of the wildtype oriC plasmid suggesting that these binding sites are not required for replication or that these mutations do not prevent DnaA binding (Figure 4).